Red finches can form flocks of over 100 birds.

 These birds are vulnerable to certain parasites known as Plasmodium relictum and Mycoplasma gallisepticum.

-Breeding pairs of these finches are established in the winter season.
+Breeding pairs of house finches are established in the winter season.
 To attract a female, a male finch flutters his wings, takes off, and lands on a perch while tweeting a calling song.
 When he pairs with a female, he will feed her as another sign of his devotion.
-These birds are monogamous.
+Interestingly, researchers have found that female house finches prefer to mate with the reddest males they can find.
+It may be that they believe the most colorful male with help them produce healthy babies.
+In general, house finches are monogamous.

 The breeding season for these birds goes from March to August.
 The finches build a nest made of grass, twigs, scraps of paper, and any other small pieces of material.
 Some breeding pairs of finches return to the same nest they used the previous spring.